List of Deltora Quest characters: Chett

 Chett is a polypan that Lief, Barda and Jasmine meet on a cruise ship.
 Polypans are known to be very skilled thieves and pickpockets.
 It is said that those who have polypans in their service are usually up to no good.
 Chett served the captain of the River Queen by doing smaller chores and by using the rowboat to pick up potential customers.
 During a pirate raid, Chett escapes with the pirates aboard their own ship in a fit of panic after shape-shifting Ols appear.
 Afterwards, when Lief, Barda and Jasmine are captured by the pirates, Chett aids them by stealing back the Belt of Deltora in exchange for Lief's chewing tobacco-like gum.
 Lief, Barda and Jasmine meet Chett again while attempting to rescue Dain from their pirate captors.
 A fight broke out between crew members and in a state of panic, Chett tossed a lantern into the storage area where the pirates kept a great deal of flammable materials (such as paint and oil), causing the pirates' ship to catch fire.
 Chett helped Dain escape from the ship and then rowed the group's boat back to shore, before fleeing into the wilderness.

+Lockie the Stripe

+Lockie the Stripe is an entertainer on the same cruise ship Chett works on.
+He plays a music box for travelers.
+After Chett flees with the pirates, the captain has Lockie take over rowing passengers to and from the ship, and has him drop Lief and Jasmine off on the shore, as they are targeted by Ols.